searchspring/snap/packages/snap-profiler/README.md

 ```

 ## `context` property
 Profile context that was set in the `create` method `ProfileDetails` parameters.
 The context is used to provide additional details regarding the profile.
-A search profile would likely contain the request parameters amoung other things.
+A search profile would likely contain the request parameters among other things.

 ```typescript
 console.log(`context: ${searchProfile.context}`);